-With thousands of miles of Mediterranean coastline, Croatia is immensely popular with summer vacationers.
+With thousands of miles of Mediterranean coastline, beautiful beaches and stunning National parks, Croatia is immensely popular with summer vacationers.
 But accommodation in the major tourist towns tends to be through the roof, which is why many people opt to stay in campsites.

-There are a lot of great campsites in Croatia, including luxury options with vast pools and spas, as well as ones in more peaceful parts of the country.
+There is lots of great camping in Croatia, including luxury options with vast swimming pools and spas, as well as ones in more peaceful parts of the country.
 So, whether you’re looking to rent a mobile home or just pitch your tent beneath a tree, we’ve got you covered!
-Here are the best campsites in Croatia, in all the popular destinations on the coast!
+Here are the best Croatian campsites, in all the popular destinations on the coast!

 We’re starting this guide with the only Croatian campsite that’s not on the Adriatic coast – Camping Plitvice.
 This campsite is near Croatia’s most popular national park, Plitvice Lakes.
 The nature here is incredibly beautiful, with the stunning lakes, walkways, hiking trails and waterfalls for days.